What is User Experience?

 Why does it matter to my business?

 If you have something you want to offer your customers you want them to have a good experience with it.
-The UX will be different from one type of business to the next, as UX depends on what you’re selling.
+The UX will be different from one type of business to the next, as it depends on what you’re selling.
 A fashion label will want to form an emotional connection with their customers, creating a sense of brand affection.
-A financial advisor will want to form a slightly different connection with their clients, but they still depend on user experience to gain clients, and make them want to stay.
+A financial advisor will want to form a slightly different connection with their clients, but they still depend on user experience to gain clients and make them want to stay.

-In the case of tech start ups, the platform or service needs to be intuitive and designed well, the user needs to feel valued, and that its a positive, worthwhile experience.
+In the case of tech startups, the platform or service needs to be intuitive and designed well, the user needs to feel valued, and that its a positive, worthwhile experience.
 This is the objective for Instagram as it is for Google’s products or for Natwest for its mobile banking app.

 If your customers can’t see the value in your business, at best they’ll be disinterested in it, at worst they’ll choose something else that works better for them.
 Good for your competition and bad for you.